dedis/onet/simul/platform/MININET.md

 same restriction between any two nodes that communcate with each other.

-The Mininet simulation uses http://mininet.org/ to simulate a network where each host represents a cothority node.
+The Mininet simulation uses http://mininet.org/ to simulate a network where each host represents a Cothority node.
 It has been extensively tested on the hardware of https://iccluster.epfl.ch, but should theoretically also run on other kinds of hardware.
 As it needs to set up the mininet environment, it is more fragile than the Deterlab simulations.
 But server availability in EPFL